Breast Augmentation Surgery (Breast Enlargement)

 o Treatment For Capsulars Contracture – For severe capsular contractures, the treatment of choice is re-operation.
 During this procedure, scar tissue lining the implant pocket is removed.
 Subglandular implants may be moved to a submuscular position.

 4. Altered Sensation or Feeling – Most women have some decrease of breast/nipple feeling or sensation following surgery.
 For women with these changes, feeling often returns after 6-12 months.
-Unfortunately, 15% of patients have permanent loss of nipple sensation in at least one of their breasts.
+Unfortunately, 15% of patients have loss of nipple sensation in at least one of their breasts.
 Loss of feeling to areas besides the nipple is common as well, though within a year most patients return to normal.
 Rarely, symptoms such as itching and tingling occur, but like the others, these normally end in 6 months.

 5. Deflation or Rupture – The rate of deflation was published in one large, well-controlled study at 8.3%, though in the past this has often been a largely debated number.
 Implants that are placed in the subglandular position and implants larger than 450cc are at greatest risk for deflation.
 If this complication occurs, additional surgery is required to replace the implant.
 The cost of replacement usually is the responsibility of the patient.